bsmnyk/podstack/README.md

-# Newslettr - Podcast-Style Newsletter App
+# PodStack - Podcast-Style Newsletter App

 A modern web application that transforms newsletters into an audio experience, allowing users to listen to their favorite newsletters in podcast format.